 From 2016-2020 she is working on a project titled "Human Curiosities: Expanding the Social Relevance of Medical Museums."
 While the collections of medical museums, including human remains, are sometimes labeled as "curiosities," her title refers instead to the idea that it is entirely human to be curious about bodies and that curators can harness that interest in socially-useful ways.
 She will study museums across Europe, focusing specifically on the representation of sexuality and reproduction, mental health issues, infectious diseases, and race, disability, and the life cycle.
 Output will include a book, an exhibition and an online tool experimenting with new strategies for interpreting medical heritage.
 The research is funded by a €315,000 Veni grant from the Netherlands Organisation for Scientific Research (NWO) and Heritage Collecitons/The University of Amsterdam.

 She is co-editor, with Ellen S. More and Elizabeth Fee, of Women Physicians and the Culture of Medicine (Johns Hopkins University Press, 2008) , winner of the Archivists and Librarians in the Health Sciences Publication Award for Best Print Publication in 2012.
-She is the author of Broadcasting Birth Control: Mass Media and Family Planning (Rutgers University Press, 2013).
+She is the author of Broadcasting Birth Control: Mass Media and Family Planning (Rutgers University Press, 2013), a history of health communication, and is currently deevloping a new research project titled "Persuasion and Public Health: Learning from the History of Health Communication."

 Other projects include research on the use of sound in museums, and the public history of controversial topics including mental health history and abortion and contraception.
 Recently-funded research projects include "Bio-Art, Ethics, and Engagement," Creative Industries Research Center Amsterdam (CIRCA), €30,000.00.